The European Union's Committee of the Regions, a special partner for the Congress

 The cooperation agreement reaffirms, in particular, the principle of complementarity between the Congress and the Committee of the Regions, as well as mutual respect for their skills.

 The Congress and the Committee of the Regions meet annually as a High Level Group, composed of the President of the Congress, the Presidents of its two Chambers, the President of the Committee of the Regions as well as its 1st Vice-President and President of the CIVEX.
 The Group maintains the dialogue between the two institutions and sets the thematic priorities for cooperation.

 Local election observation missions carried out by the Congress have been open to members of the Committee of the Regions since 2006.
 Congress observation delegations now systematically include members of the Committee of the Regions - who are involved throughout the observation process.

-Inter-regional cooperation in the Black Sea area, multilevel governance and local and regional democracy in "Eastern Partnership" countries have also been the subject of consultative meetings between the two organisations.
+Good governance, interregional cooperation and local and regional democracy in particular in "Eastern Partnership" countries have also been the subject of consultative meetings between the two organisations.